Mohansaikrishna1601/PRODIGY_CS_01/README.md

     View the encrypted or decrypted message.

 Example:
-Caesar Cipher Program
+-Caesar Cipher Program
-Would you like to (E)ncrypt, (D)ecrypt, or (Q)uit?
+-Would you like to (E)ncrypt, (D)ecrypt, or (Q)uit?
 E
-Enter your message: Hello, World!
+-Enter your message: Hello, World!
-Enter the shift value (0-25): 3
+-Enter the shift value (0-25): 3
-Encrypted message: Khoor, Zruog!
+-Encrypted message: Khoor, Zruog!

 Requirements
-    Python 3.x
+   - Python 3.x

 Author
-    Mohan Sai Krishna G M
+   - Mohan Sai Krishna G M